Free Initial Assessment

 Every shareholder in a company has the right to be informed about the business’s financial affairs.
 Disputes may arise when majority shareholders make decisions without discussing them with minority shareholders (those who own less than 50% of a company).

-If one shareholder is drawing more money from the business than the other shareholders, then this can lead to a dispute.
+If one shareholder is drawing more money from the business than the other shareholders, then this can often lead to a dispute.
 For instance, the largest shareholder might draw a higher proportion of dividends from the business than the other shareholders think is fair.

 What are the legal rights of shareholders?